Ascend/modelzoo/built-in/ACL_TensorFlow/Official/cv/DeepLabv3_plus_for_ACL/README.md

 ### 2. Download and preprocess the dataset

-1. Download the PascalVoc2012 test dataset by yourself.
+1. Download the PascalVoc2012 dataset by yourself.

 2. Put the dataset files to **'scripts/PascalVoc2012'** like this:
 ```